rraheja/dotfiles/README.md

 ----------------------
 1. Use of msysGit is assumed on Windows.
 2. On Windows, scripts are "copied" and not soft linked, hence any changes made to the dotfiles should be redeployed using install.sh
-3. Windows scripts require various PortableApps applications as well as Truecrypt and Microsoft Robocopy.